arcadejk/kdrama-fandom/README.md

 - **Resolution:**
   Applying an `overflow: auto` to the entire code resolved the issue, eliminating the white line.
 However, this action inadvertently caused the menu to malfunction upon clicking.
-  The right way of solving the bug was using the DevTools and identify that the line is de to "max-width" and "min-width" added as propreties in the form styling elements.
+  The right way of solving the bug was using the DevTools and identifying that the line is de to "max-width" and "min-width" added as properties in the form styling elements.

 #### 8.4 Supported Screens and Browsers